 Panel debate at DAC | Danish Architecture Centre in Copenhagen, Denmark, 2005.
 Organized by the Danish Town Planning Institute.
 Panel: Henrik Valeur, Bent Flyvbjerg and Peter Hartoft-Nielsen.
 Moderator: Kent Martinussen.

 Symposium at DAC | Danish Architecture Centre in Copenhagen, Denmark, 2004.
 Organized by CoMa in collaboration with and supported by the Greater Copenhagen Authority and Region Skåne.
 Panel: Jan Engell, Regional Planner, the Planning Division, the Greater Copenhagen Authority; Charlotte Lindström, Chief Administrator, Planning and Environment, Region Skåne; Mats Olsson, Director of City Planning, the City of Malmö; Martin Holgaard, Chief Planner, the Municipality of Roskilde; Henrik Valeur and Fredrik Fritzson.
 Moderator: Morten Daugaard.

 Article in Dagens Nyheter 02.05.2004 [360K] jpg

-Speaker at a panel debate on the ‘trans glocal city’.
+Panel debate on the ‘trans glocal city’ at Rooseum Museum in Malmö, Sweden, 2003.
 Organized by AESWAD and the School of Arts and Communication at Malmö University, Sweden.
-Held at Rooseum Museum in Malmö, Sweden.
-Speakers: Henrik Valeur, Fredrik Fritzson, Tina Giannopoulos and Per Markku Ristilammi.
+Panel: Henrik Valeur, Fredrik Fritzson, Tina Giannopoulos and Per Markku Ristilammi.